Dean Corll: Search for victims

 On the morning of August 9, Henley gave a full written statement detailing his and Brooks's involvement with Corll in the abduction and murder of numerous youths.
 In this confession, Henley readily admitted to having personally killed approximately nine youths and to have assisted Corll in the strangulation of others.
 He stated the "only three" abductions and murders Brooks had not assisted him and Corll with were committed in the summer of 1973.
 That afternoon, Henley accompanied police to Lake Sam Rayburn, where he, Brooks, and Corll had buried four victims killed that year.
 Two additional bodies were found in shallow, lime-soaked graves located close to a dirt road.
 Inside the lakeside log cabin owned by Corll's family, police found a second plywood torture board, rolls of plastic sheeting, shovels, and a sack of lime.

-Police found nine additional bodies in the boat shed on August 9.
+Police found nine additional bodies in the boat shed on August 9, with four separate arm bones not belonging to any victim also recovered close to the body of the twelfth victim exhumed.
 These bodies were recovered between 12:05 p.m. and 8:30 p.m., and all were in an advanced state of decomposition.
 The twelfth body unearthed bore evidence of sexual mutilation (the severed genitals of the victim were found inside a sealed plastic bag placed beside the body); another victim unearthed had several fractured ribs.
 The thirteenth and fourteenth bodies unearthed bore identification cards naming the victims as Donald and Jerry Waldrop.

-Brooks gave a full confession on the evening of August 9, admitting to being present at several killings and assisting in several burials, although he continued to deny any direct participation in the murders.
-In reference to the torture board upon which Corll had restrained and tortured his victims, Brooks stated: "Once they were on the board, they were as good as dead; it was all over but the shouting and the crying."
+Brooks gave a full confession on the morning of August 10, admitting to being present at several killings and assisting in several burials, although he continued to deny any direct participation in the murders.
+In reference to the torture board upon which Corll had restrained and tortured his victims, Brooks stated: "Once they were on the board, they were as good as dead; it was all over, but the shouting and the crying."
 In reference to the actual murders, Brooks stated his witnessing the victims' deaths "didn't bother [him]", adding "I saw it done many times."
 He agreed to accompany police to High Island Beach to assist in the search for the bodies of the victims.